wrightcameron/bioinformatics-btree/README.md

 `AATGC`, we will search for both `AATGC` and its complement `TTACG` and then add the frequencies to get the result.

-## 6. Using a Cache
+## 8. Using a Cache

-We will incorporate the generic Cache class from `Project 1` to improve the performance of our B-Tree implementation.
+~~We will incorporate the generic Cache class from `Project 1` to improve the performance of our B-Tree implementation.~~ `Project 1` defined contract around Vec.
 The size of the cache should be a command line argument.
 An entry in the cache is a `BTreeNode`.
 With the cache enabled command line option, the `<cache-size>` needs to be specified as well.

 :book: Report the time improvement for sequences of length 20 on `test5.gbk` using a cache of size `100`, `500`, `1000`, `5000`, and `10,000` in your [`README-submission.md`](/README-submission.md)